flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     Our route for this flight can be found on the 2nd page of the OFP

+    !!! info "Routing Disclaimer"
+        Note, that waypoints, STARs, and SIDs may be called differently due to different nav-databases or different AIRAC cycles between simBrief and the simulator.

     ![ofp3](../assets/beginner-guide/mcdu/ofp3.png)

     `EGFF/30 BCN1A BCN N864 MONTY MIRSI1A EGCC/05R`